 The best websites use the right colors the right way, every time.

 For example, if you are selling jelly beans, you don’t want a gray website.

 The right color helps your website market your brand more efficiently, tell your story better and sell more.
 You should remember that website colors create the first form of communication between your website and your visitors.
-This means that you should make sure that your target audience find your website to be pleasant and visually appealing.
+This means that you should make sure that your target audience finds your website to be pleasant and visually appealing.
 The first ten seconds that a visitor spends on your site are very critical.
 This is the time when a user decides whether to start and continue browsing or exit from your site.
-During this time, the color range and the organization is what you can use to capture a visitor’s attention.
+During this time, the color range and the organization are what you can use to capture a visitor’s attention.

 While selecting colors in designing your website, there are several issues you should have in mind:

 - Consider the type of product or service you offer.
 Pick colors that fit with your style and define the style that you want to convey to your customers.

 - Define your audience or group of customers.
 Colors change dramatically depending on the type of audience you have.
 For example, blue is the most popular color for bother men and women.
 Green, red and black is also popular colors for men and women.
 Purple is a very popular color for women.
 The most unpopular for men is brown and it is orange for women.

 What does your website color mean?

 Warm and cool colors are associated with a positive psychological feeling which in turn enhances positive experience of customers.